MartinWie/Kotlin-HTMX-Full-Stack-Template/README.md

-# KotlinHTMXFullStackTemplate
+# Kotlin HTMX FullStack Template
-A template for creating full stack services with Kotlin Ktor and HTMX(KKH Stack)
+A template for creating full-stack services with Kotlin, Ktor and HTMX (KKH Stack)